Plants from the Agave family hold some of the most impressive succulents on the planet, and luckily for us, most agaves are relatively easy to grow.

 Because agaves are relatively slow growing they can be expensive to purchase, so propagating your own agaves is a fantastic way of building up your stocks as well as getting the varieties that you want.

-Another, but rather more drastic way of getting agaves to reproduce, is to remove the center of the adult plants.
+Another, but rather more drastic way of getting agaves to reproduce, is to remove the centre of the adult plants.
 Just as with cacti, this stimulates the plant to produce multiple heads, each of which can then be rooted.

 Unfortunately, all of these methods of reproduction have disadvantages.
 For example, not all plants produce clones - some of the most beautiful such as A. Victoria-reginae and A. ocahui rarely ever do, and even for those that will, the offsets may be poorly shaped or attached too tightly to allow separation from the parent without injury.
 Furthermore, the offset may contain diseases passed on from the parent.
 Reproduction by means of bulbils gives you many plants in a hurry, but this tends to be a rare event and characteristic of just certain species.